Perkedel/copyparty-config-perkedel/landing/docs/setup.md

 > **Always backup both plaintext & hashed password to your Password Manager of your favourite**.
 We currently use Bitwarden.
 >
 > Now, Start again.
 Try login to your copyparty server any method, with your username & your saved password.

+> [!IMPORTANT]
+> Finally, there are extra cautions that you must abide when you're going to copyparty for real. e.g., regarding **facing this Download place onto Public** for which some files though not Secret, are **Commercially Sold & Actively on Sale items**.
+> Review those extra cautions at article [`Extra Cautions`](extraCautions.md)